Dan D'Antoni

-Lewis Joseph "Dan" D’Antoni II (born July 9, 1947) is an American former basketball player and current head coach for the Marshall Thundering Herd men's basketball team.
+Lewis Joseph "Dan" D'Antoni II (born July 9, 1947) is an American former basketball player and coach, who most recently served as head coach for the Marshall Thundering Herd men's basketball team.
 He was previously an assistant coach under his younger brother, Mike D'Antoni, with the NBA's Phoenix Suns, New York Knicks, and Los Angeles Lakers.

 Playing career

-Born in Mullens, West Virginia, D'Antoni played college basketball at Marshall University from 1966–1970.
-He was the Thundering Herd's starting point guard from 1968–70.
+Born in Mullens, West Virginia, D'Antoni played college basketball at Marshall University from 1966 to 1970.
+He was the Thundering Herd's starting point guard from 1968 to 1970.
 He led the Herd with a 17.5 scoring average in 1968–69.
 In 1990, he was inducted into the Marshall University Athletics Hall of Fame.

 Coaching career

 High school

 After D'Antoni graduated from Marshall University, he joined the Herd's coaching staff as the head coach of the freshman basketball team coaching his brother Mike, before becoming an assistant coach of the varsity squad.
-After failing to make the Baltimore Bullets, he became the head basketball coach at Socastee High School in Myrtle Beach, South Carolina in 1975.
-D'Antoni coached 30 years at Socastee through 2005 and accumulated over 500 wins.
+After failing to make the Baltimore Bullets, he became the head basketball coach at Socastee High School in Myrtle Beach, South Carolina, in 1975.
+D'Antoni coached for 30 years at Socastee through 2005 and accumulated over 500 wins.
 He also founded the Beach Ball Classic, one of the most prestigious high school basketball tournaments in the country during his tenure.
 In 2016, he was elected into the South Carolina Basketball Coaches Hall of Fame.